Paternal age effect: Telomere and microsatellite length

 Telomeres are repetitive genetic sequences at both ends of each chromosome that protect the structure of the chromosome.
 As men age, most telomeres shorten, but sperm telomeres increase in length.
 The offspring of older fathers have longer telomeres in both their sperm and white blood cells.
 A large study showed a positive paternal, but no independent maternal age effect on telomere length.
 Because the study used twins, it could not compare siblings who were discordant for paternal age.
 It found that telomere length was 70% heritable.
 Regarding the mutation of microsatellite DNA, also known as short tandem repeat (STR) DNA, a survey of over 12,000 paternity-tested families shows that the microsatellite DNA mutation rate in both very young teenage fathers and in middle-aged fathers is elevated, while the mother's age has no effect.

 DNA point mutations

 In contrast to oogenesis, the production of sperm cells is a lifelong process.
-Each year after puberty, spermatogonia (precursors of the spermatozoa) divide meiotically about 23 times.
+Each year after puberty, spermatogonia (precursors of the spermatozoa) divide mitotically about 23 times.
 By age 40, the spermatogonia will have undergone about 660 such divisions, compared to 200 at age 20.
 Copying errors might sometimes happen during the DNA replication preceding these cell divisions, which may lead to new (de novo) mutations in the sperm DNA.

 The selfish spermatogonial selection hypothesis proposes that the influence of spermatogonial mutations in older men is further enhanced because cells with certain mutations have a selective advantage over other cells.
 Such an advantage would allow the mutated cells to increase in number through clonal expansion.
 In particular, mutations that affect the RAS pathway, which regulates spermatogonial proliferation, appear to offer a competitive advantage to spermatogonial cells, while also leading to diseases associated with paternal age.